silverstripe/silverstripe-userforms/docs/en/installation.md

 ## File Uploads and Security

-The module allows adding a "File Upload Field" to a form, which enables users of this form to upload files to the website's assets so they can be viewed later by CMS authors.
+The module optionally allows adding a "File Upload Field" to a form.
+The field enables users of this form to upload files to the website's assets so they can be viewed later by CMS authors.
 Small files are also attached to the (optional) email notifications to any configured recipients.